airlock/microgateway-running-example/oidc/README.md

 | /user  | Authentication required                                                |

 ## ⚠️ Important Notes
-- The limit of Groups in a Token is limited to 200 via OIDC my Microsoft.
+- The limit of Groups in an OIDC token is limited to 200 by Microsoft.
-- In larger Organisations it can easiely happen that a user may reach this limit.
+- In larger organisations this limit can easiely be exceeded.
-- To avoid it the Administrator should assign the Application the relevant Group memberships and then just activate just
+- To avoid running into issues due to this limit, an Entra ID administrator should assign the registered OIDC application only the relevant group memberships (recommended for larger enterprises)
-- Groups assigned to the application (recommended for large enterprise companies to avoid exceeding the limit on the number of groups a token can emit)

 ---